 1. All permit applications must be sent by mail.
 No permits will be accepted over the phone or in person.

 2. Lottery – To make the application process fair and open to all, the Conservancy uses a lottery system to choose and assign permits.
 We start accepting permits on or around April 15th each year.
-Applications must be received within a month to be included in the lottery.
+Applications must be received by May 15th to be included in the lottery.
 All permits received by the deadline are assigned a random number and will be processed in that order.

 Applications received after the deadline will be processed as they come in, and hunters will receive permits if there is still space available.
 We will return the application fee to those applicants who do not receive a permit.

-3. The application window for the 2016 deer season has closed.
-Please check back here in April 2017 to download and print the 2017 Deer Hunting Permit Application if you are interested in hunting at our Crooked Creek Preserve.
+3. The deadline for applying for a permit for the 2017 hunting season has passed.
+Please check back here in the spring of 2018 to download and print the 2018 Deer Hunting Permit Application if you are interested in hunting at our Crooked Creek Preserve.

 This is a two-page document consisting of both the permit and the application.
 Fill out both pages completely, making sure to sign and date the permit.
 To protect your privacy, please do not include sensitive personal information in this form, such as a credit card number.
 This document is in Adobe pdf format.
 Download a free copy of Adobe Acrobat Reader if you do not have it.